aws/karpenter-provider-aws/website/content/en/preview/upgrade/compatibility.md

 # Compatibility

 To make upgrading easier we aim to minimize the introduction of breaking changes.
-Before you begin upgrading Karpenter, consider Karpenter compatibility issues related to Kubernetes, the NodePool API (previously Provisioner), and Kubernetes Custom Resource Definitions (CRDs) applied through Helm Charts.
+Before you begin upgrading Karpenter, consider Karpenter compatibility issues related to Kubernetes and the NodePool API (previously Provisioner).

 ## Compatibility Matrix